-America’s gendered hunger gap is complicated, as it is the result of the intersection of many economic and social inequalities including gender discrimination in pay, motherhood care responsibilities and pregnancy risks, gender-based violence, and insufficient federal nutrition programs.
+The gendered hunger gap in America results from the convergence of several economic and social issues, including gender discrimination in pay, racial inequality, motherhood challenges, and care responsibilities, lack of support during COVID-19, gender-based violence, and insufficient federal nutrition programs.

 Gender Discrimination in Pay and Benefits

-According to research from Bread for the World, American women are twice as likely to work in low-wage, part-time jobs with few to no benefits.
-This means many women, particularly single mothers, lack health insurance and basic medical care, leaving them vulnerable to the loss of essential income or potentially their jobs if they are too sick to go to work.
-In order to effectively fight hunger among women and their families, women need to have access to decent work opportunities with livable wages and sufficient employment benefits.
+American women are twice as likely to work in low-wage, part-time jobs with few to no benefits.
+Many women, particularly single mothers, lack adequate health insurance and primary medical care.
+The lack of medical support puts women at risk of losing basic income or potentially their jobs if sick leave is not afforded.
+To effectively fight hunger among women and their families, women need to have decent work opportunities with equal, livable wages and sufficient employment benefits.